Dialpad recommends using a noise-canceling USB connected wireless/wired HD headset to ensure the best quality of service.

 DECT wireless headsets are not recommended with Dialpad, it is preferable to use Bluetooth headsets if wireless is a requirement.
 DECT headsets are known to cause quality issues including choppy audio, muted audio, and loss of audio.

 Dialpad recommends to not use Plug and Play driverless headsets as they will often have quality issues, as drivers do not update and custom settings may not be applied.

-For optimal service, Dialpad suggests users use a Plantronics and officially supports the command button use for Plantronics headsets via downloading the Plantronics third-party software to integrate with Dialpad.
+For optimal service, Dialpad suggests users use a Poly and officially supports the command button use for Poly headsets via downloading the Poly third-party software to integrate with Dialpad.

-To use the command buttons to answer and end Dialpad calls from either the Native or Chrome app, you'll need to:
+To use the command buttons to answer and end Dialpad calls from the Native app only, you'll need to:

-- Use a Plantronics USB headset (wireless requires USB dongle)
+- Use a Poly USB headset (wireless requires USB dongle)

-You will be able to scan a list of supported/unsupported devices and operating system requirements via the Plantronics software link above.
+You will be able to scan a list of supported/unsupported devices and operating system requirements via the Poly software link above.

 - Poly Voyager 8200

 - Poly Voyager 5200